JaneNjeri/mosquizzle-game/README.md

 # Mosquizzle-game

-Step right up to the Carnival of Games!

 Get ready for a trio of lively, text-based adventures waiting for you in the Mosquizzle game collection.
 To kick things off, simply run the `launcher`, which will whisk you away to the energetic Main Menu where the Hall of Games comes to life.